 The Wondershare Filmora video editor is the best alternative to iMovie due to its amazing features.
 It has a simple interface with all the tools for editing videos displayed on the main screen, which is available for both Mac and Windows systems.
 There are also no incompatibility issues with this software.
 Besides, Filmora provides more than 300 built-in effects, so you can add stunning effects to your video with titles, motion graphics, overlays, etc.

 Editing videos in Filmora is quite easy.
 Watch the short video tutorial below and find out how to start video editing on your Mac and Windows PC with Filmora.
 Download the free trial version to have a try right now.
 It won't let you down.
+To learn more, visit Wondershare Video Community.

 If you're switching to edit video footage on Windows and looking for some video editing software similar to iMovie, you should definitely check our recommendations about The Best iMovie Alternatives for Windows.